samuelnotfound/samuelnotfound/README.md

 I’m a Radiologic Technology student-intern with a passion for creativity and tech.

 I originally created this account to share Hackintosh-related resources.
-Over time, with my previous experiences of doing motion graphics as a hobby, my interests expanded into creating interactive animations through Rive — now forced to learn coding to see them load, and share them here.
+Over time, with my previous experiences with motion graphics, my interests expanded into creating interactive animations using Rive, and simultaneously learning how to code.

 - [**Rive:** RadTech Skeleton Character](https://unitedastronomer.github.io/rive-skeleton/)